Blendify/blender-manual/blender_docs/manual/preferences/system.rst

 If your hardware does not support some of the options described on this page, then it will either not show up or get corrected on startup.
-If this happens do not worry, you can either consult you computer manual to find a supported value or just let Blender correct it.
+If this happens do not worry, you can either consult your computer manual to find a supported value or just let Blender correct it.

 .. figure:: /images/preferences_system.png